groupofn/3Lisp.Ruby/README.txt

 (1) Esc:     abandons inputs & edits

-(2) Return:  when caret is on the last line and pairs of parenstheses and brackets inputted so far
+(2) Return:  when caret is on the last line and pairs of parentheses and brackets inputted so far
              respectively match, then the text currently being edited is processed as 3Lisp expression